St Matthew Passion

 Jesus

-Trinket alle daraus; das ist mein Blut
+Trinket alle daraus; das ist mein

-des neuen Testaments, welches
+Blut des neuen Testaments, welches

-vergossen wird für viele zur
+vergossen wird für viele zur Vergebung

-Vergebung der Sünden.
-Ich sage
+der Sünden.
+Ich sage euch, ich werde

-euch: Ich werde von nun an nicht
+von nun an nicht mehr von diesem

-Weinstocks trinken bis an den Tag, da
+Gewächs des Weinstocks trinken bis an

-ich’s neu trinken werde mit euch in
+den Tag, da ich’s neu trinken werde mit

-meines Vaters Reich.
+euch in meines Vaters Reich.

 12. Arioso (Sopran I)

-Wiewohl mein Herz in Tränen
+Wiewohl mein Herz in Tränen schwimmt,

-dass Jesus von mir
+dass Jesus von mir Abschied nimmt,

-so macht mich doch sein
+so macht mich doch sein Testament erfreut.

-sein Fleisch und Blut, o Kostbarkeit,
+Sein Fleisch und Blut, o Kostbarkeit,

 vermacht er mir in meine Hände.

-Wie er es auf der Welt mit denen
+Wie er es auf der Welt

-nicht böse können meinen,
+mit denen Seinen nicht böse können meinen,

 so liebt er sie bis an das Ende.